-How Much Can You Save With an At Home STD Test?
+How Much Can You Save With an Home STD Test?

-So how much less does it cost to test for STDs at home?
+So how much less does it cost to test for STDs from home?

 Rates vary for at-home STD test kits as well, but you can save a ton of money if you go with an affordable company like STDCheck.com.
 This is a well-established lab which has performed more than a million tests to date.